In the house there were cabinets full of boxes of raisins and crackers, cantaloupe and salmon fillets, bacon over a working stove.

 It was only Jimmy, the homeless orphan-turned mess hall boy, who knew what to do.
 He lunged at the apple, grabbed it and flung it over the side of the raft into the ocean.

-They all starved, but none were murdered.
+We all starved, but none were murdered.